Breaking Through: Overcoming Common Challenges in AI Adoption for Medical Devices

 How to overcome:

-To overcome the challenge of lack of regulatory compliance, it is essential for companies to have a designated responsible person or team who is knowledgeable about regulations and takes ownership of ensuring compliance.
-This person can stay updated on regulatory changes, interpret the requirements, and ensure that the company’s practices align with the applicable regulations.
+To overcome the challenge of regulatory compliance in AI-based medical devices, companies should appoint a dedicated individual or team knowledgeable about relevant regulations.
+This person will keep abreast of regulatory changes, interpret the requirements, and ensure that the company’s practices align with applicable standards for compliance.

 Challenge #2: